imgeself/imgeself.github.io/_posts/2019-04-30-raytracer-4-simd.markdown

 ![SIMD](https://cdn-images-1.medium.com/max/1600/1*uiYS-VhMxoUm9EKMNTMwgQ.jpeg)

-This image (which take from [here](https://medium.com/@bromanz/simd-sse-unity3d-net-2-0-70f6c911713f){:target="_blank"}) clearly shows what's happening.
-Left side we use single float type and make 4 additions to get results that we want.
-Right side tow 4-length arrays adding in single add operations and we get all result in 4-length array.
+This image (which taken from [here](https://medium.com/@bromanz/simd-sse-unity3d-net-2-0-70f6c911713f){:target="_blank"}) clearly shows what's happening.
+On the left, we use single float type and make 4 additions to get results that we want.
+On the right, 4-length arrays adding in single add operations and we get all result in 4-length array.

 The problem is: How we are gonna modify our code to get performance benefits of SIMD?